 The Idaho Lakes and Streams Database (LSDB) is a culmination of work by the fisheries biologists of the Idaho Department of Fish and Game over the last 25 years.
 We thank everyone who participated in planning and designing the fisheries database and everyone who helped plan, test, and use the LSDB.
 We thank leadership for understanding the necessity of a statewide fisheries database for the successful management of Idaho’s fisheries.
 We also thank all the biologists, technicians, and bio-aides who have collected, recorded, and entered data into the different iterations of the database and for their patience through testing and implementation.

+Notes:

+Notes:

+Notes:

+Notes:

+Notes: